adnankarol/Road-Damage-Detection-YoloV4/README.md

 <a name="Training"></a>
 # Section 4: Model Training

-1. Open command line cmd at the root of the repository.

-2. Run the command

-    `pip install -r requirements.txt`

-3. Open the Notebook `Training_Notebook.ipynb` to follow all the steps for training the model.
+1. Open the Notebook `Training_Notebook.ipynb` to follow all the steps for training the model.
+The command for training the yolo model is:

+    `!./darknet detector train [path to obj.data] [path to yolov4-obj.cfg] [path to pre-trained weights] -dont_show -map`

-4. Every 100 iterations the weigths are stored in the folder mentioned in the 'obj.data' as parameter backup.
+2. Every 100 iterations the weigths are stored in the folder mentioned in the 'obj.data' as parameter backup.
 And for every 1000 iteration a new weights file is created.

-5. The training can be stopped once the MAP value reduces to around 1 and stabilizes (varies from application to application).
+3. The training can be stopped once the MAP value reduces to around 1 and stabilizes (varies from application to application).
 This graph is shown in the next section.

+4. In case your notebook crashes or your server is down while training, you can resume your training with the following command:

+    `!./darknet detector train [path to obj.data] [path to yolov4-obj.cfg] [path to training/backup/yolov4-obj_last.weights] -dont_show`

+5. For checking the final MAP value of your model, enter the command:

+    `!./darknet detector map [path to obj.data] [path to yolov4-obj.cfg] [path to weights file which you want to check MAP for]`

 <a name="Results"></a>